Mishicot Agriscience

 • Fill out & return signed permission form (GDoc).

-• Create a personal InstAGram for your teacher to get to know you and submit (GSlides).
+• Create a personal InstAGram for your teacher to get to know you and submit (GSlides) or on paper InstAGram template (PDF).

 • Take notes as a class on the 8 Pathways of agriculture (GSlides).

-• With your group complete an Ag Commodity Poster (Link) and be ready to share tomorrow.
+• Complete an Ag Commodity Poster (Link) and be ready to share tomorrow.

 • Take the Ag Career Explorer (Link) test in class, discuss in class and reflect.